mem48/geocompr/main.md

 Most of the time, geometries are related to a set of attributes.
 These attributes could represent the name of the geometry, measured value, group to which the geometry belongs, and many more.
 For example, we measured a temperature of 25°C on the Trafalgar Square in London on June 21th 2017.
-This can be described not only by its coordinates and value of a temperature, but also by the name of the point, the date of the measurement, it's category (city or village), or if the measurement was made using an automatic station.
+This can be described not only by its coordinates and temperature value, but also by the name of the point, the date of the measurement, it's category (city or village), or if the measurement was made using an automatic station.

 The simple feature class, `sf`, is a combination of an attribute table (`data.frame`) and simple feature geometry collection (`sfc`).
 Simple features are created using the `st_sf()` function: